hyeong01/Portfolio/README.md

 - Used data from Kickstaters
 - Adopted a NLP model and statistical machine learning models
-- Worked with a clear distribution of roles as backend engineer, modeling engineer, and a frontend engineer
+- Worked with a clear distribution of roles as a backend engineer, a modeling engineer, and a frontend engineer
 - Pratical use of SQL
 ##